-As the oldest preserved religious building in Prague, St. George’s Basilica (Bazilika Sv.
-Jiří) is obviously an extremely important place for many different reasons.
-The church dates back to 920, when it was founded by Duke Vratislaus I of Bohemia and the remains of Bohemia’s first martyr – Duchess Ludmilla – were placed here in 925.
-In 973 the church was expanded thanks to the founding of St. George’s Abbey and the reconstruction led to an Ottonian Early Romanesque style triple-aisle basilica.
+As the oldest preserved religious building in Prague, St. George’s Basilica is obviously a significant place for many different reasons.
+The church dates back to 920, when it was founded by Duke Vratislaus I of Bohemia, and the remains of Bohemia’s first martyr – Duchess Ludmilla – were placed here in 925.
+In 973, the church was expanded thanks to the founding of St. George’s Abbey, and the reconstruction led to an Ottonian Early Romanesque style triple-aisle basilica.
 In 1142 a fire badly damaged the building, but it was restored to the church that we can see today.

-Over the years various additions have been given to the church, starting with the addition of two white marlstone towers during the reconstruction in 1142, along with two sets of Romanesque windows.
-In the 13th century St. Ludmila Chapel was added and her tomb was laid there.
-Much of the original building has been preserved, such as the relief showing the angels crowning the Madonna and the side showing Ottokar I and his sister, Abbess Agnes.
+Over the years, various additions have been given to the church, starting with two white marlstone towers during the reconstruction in 1142, along with two sets of Romanesque windows.
+In the 13th century, St. Ludmila Chapel was added, and her tomb was laid there.
+Much of the original building has been preserved, such as the relief showing the angels crowning the Madonna and the side showing Ottokar I and Abbess Agnes’s sister.

 Other additions include the church portal, which shows St. George fighting a dragon; the Baroque style of the western side of the church, which was completed in the 17th century; the sandstone statues – probably created by Johann-Georg Bendl – found at the front of the church; the Baroque Chapel of St. John of Nepomuk, built between 1718 and 1722; and the statue of St. John of Nepomuk, which is found inside the church.

 Open: 9 am-6 pm daily (April to October); 9 am-4 pm daily (November to March).